garden/tree/admin/README.md

   - `tree`: HTTPS server of TheFileTree.
   - `redirect`: HTTP server redirecting to HTTPS.
   - `update`: HTTP server listening for GitHub push events on port 1123 to update your `tree` repo.
 Deprecated.
 - `private/`: folder with the server’s parameters.
-It typically contains dev.json for local work and prod.json for production.
+It typically contains env.json.
 Also, https certificate files will be in `private/https/`, and the private database root CA keys are in `private/dbcerts`.
 - `db/`: database content and certificates, but not the private root CA key.

-A typical prod.json looks like this:
+A typical env.json looks like this:

 ```json
 {